-Since January 2002 the Crossroads Medical Mission has been providing primary medical services to those with difficulty accessing medical care in southwest Virginia and northeast Tennessee.
-Our medical staff includes a full-time nurse practitioners and two part-time board-certified family physicians.
-They are supported by an executive director, administrative assistant and a large number of volunteers.
+Since January 2002, the Crossroads Medical Mission has been providing primary medical services to those with difficulty accessing medical care in southwest Virginia and northeast Tennessee.
+Our medical staff includes two part-time nurse practitioners and two part-time board-certified family physicians.
+They are supported by an executive director, administrative assistant, executive assistant, and a large number of volunteers.

 We are a Christian mission working in partnership with outreach organizations such as homeless shelters, food pantries, community centers, and Christian churches of various denominations.
 We work in conjunction with other service agencies and resources in the region.